okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 ```
  The main limitation arrays are used are because you cannot assign values to an array larger than it's initial allocated memory size.

+### Slices

+Slices also represent an array.
+Slices are easier to work with.